EtHsu0/EtHsu0.github.io/resume.md

 #### Summer Research Internship @ Tufts
 ##### Tufts University T-TRIPODS &emsp;(Jun 2023 - Aug 2023)
  - Worked at the [Assistive Agent Behavior and Learning Lab](https://aabl.cs.tufts.edu/) and mentored by [Prof. Elaine Short](https://engineering.tufts.edu/cs/people/faculty/elaine-short)
- * Carried out a research project on developing innovative solutions for social robots navigations and companion following robots.
+ * Carried out a research project on developing innovative solutions for social robots navigation and companion following robots.
  * Designed a workflow that includes data collection from sensors, data processing in **Python**, model training using **PyTorch**, and robot programming with **ROS**.
 {: .message }